-- (1) Describe the facility needs of the proposed school for each year of the charter period including any unique features necessary to implement the school design and academic program including: - (a) The desired location of the school facility; - (b) The number of general education classrooms required each year; - (c) Any additional classroom space required for special education or ELL services, labs, specialty classes and intervention or enrichment programs; - (d) Space requirements for administrative functions, food services and physical education - (2) Describe the process for identifying and securing a facility, including any brokers or consultants you are employing to navigate the real estate market, plans for renovations, timelines, financing, etc. - (3) If a facility is not yet identified, please describe the organization's approach to finding a suitable facility.
-Please include the organization's plans to finance the facility, including: - (a) Total project cost - (b) Financing and financing assumptions - (c) Total facility costs that the financial model can handle debt service + lease + maintenance + utilities + etc. - (4) If you currently hold a facility or have an MOU or other proof of intent to provide a facility, please provide the proof of commitment as Attachment 13.
+(1) Describe the facility needs of the proposed school for each year of the charter period including any unique features necessary to implement the school design and academic program including:

+- (a) The desired location of the school facility; - (b) The number of general education classrooms required each year; - (c) Any additional classroom space required for special education or ELL services, labs, specialty classes and intervention or enrichment programs; - (d) Space requirements for administrative functions, food services and physical education - (2) If a facility is not yet identified, please describe the organization's approach to finding a suitable facility, including progress to date, partners, and any evidence that supports the credibility of the plan.
+Please include the organization's plans to finance the facility, including: - (a) Total project cost - (b) Financing and financing assumptions - (c) Total facility costs that the financial model can handle debt service + lease + maintenance + utilities + etc. - (3) If you currently hold a facility or have an MOU or other proof of intent to provide a facility, please provide the proof of commitment as Attachment 15.
 Briefly describe the facility, including location, size, and amenities.
-You may provide, included with Attachment 13, up to 10 pages of supporting documents providing details about the facility.
+You may provide, included with Attachment 15, up to 10 pages of supporting documents providing details about the facility.
 Charter school facilities must comply with health and safety requirements.
 In addition, charter school applicants must be prepared to follow applicable county and municipal review procedures which vary significantly between jurisdictions.
-If the applicant does not yet have a facility identified, please upload an attestation explaining that these materials will be furnished as part of a charter contract amendment. - (5) Describe the organization's capacity and experience in facilities acquisition and management, including managing build-out and/or renovations, as applicable. - (6) Explain the organization's plan to maintain the independent facility.
+If the applicant does not yet have a facility identified, please upload an attestation explaining that these materials will be furnished as part of a charter contract amendment. - (4) Describe the organization's capacity and experience in facilities acquisition and management, including managing build-out and/or renovations, as applicable. - (5) Explain the organization's plan to maintain the independent facility. - (6) Communication with local jurisdictions and municipalities is important when opening up a new charter school.
+In some cases, municipalities may have additional processes that are required, or may request information from proposed charter schools.
+Please explain, in detail, the applicant team's interactions with the local jurisdiction to date.
+Specifically, the applicant should clarify if a proposed school is approved for final land use from the local government entity, as well as describe any other pertinent topics related to the facility (ex. queueing for drop-off and pick-up, providing sufficient recreation space).
+If the applicant has approval from the local jurisdiction for the proposed location, please provide that as an attachment to the final application.